RFID Tags: What Are They And How Do They Work?

 Picture walking into a warehouse and knowing exactly where an item is located.
 Sounds simple and futuristic, right?
 This convenience is possible through RFID technology.
-Businesses using RFID tags can scan, track and monitor items from a distance– saving time and effort.
+Businesses using RFID tags can scan, track and monitor items from a distanceโ€“ saving time and effort.
 Primarily RFID tags are used to collect mass information in a short span of time, making them a popular choice for large businesses.

 To delve deeper into how RFID tags can be used, this blog will cover the basics of RFID tags, examples, use cases, and implementation.

-What is a RFID tag
+What is an RFID tag

-An RFID (Radio Frequency Identification), also known as an RFID chip, is a tracking technology that identifies objects using intelligent barcodes.
-It consists of a microchip, and an antenna and transmits the data to an RFID reader using radio waves.
+Anย RFID (Radio Frequency Identification), also known as an RFID chip, is a tracking technology that identifies objects using intelligent barcodes.
+It consists of a microchip and an antenna and transmits the data to an RFID reader using radio waves.ย

-Some of the common uses of RFID tags include inventory tracking and heavy machinery management.
-These tags can easily store a wide range of data making them a popular choice among high-level organizations.
-Moreover, RFID tags consist of cryptographic security features that need a high verification and authentication level, making them a secure tracking option for businesses.Â
+Some of the common uses of RFID tags include inventory tracking and heavy machinery management.ย These tags can easily store a wide range of data, making them a popular choice among high-level organizations.
+Moreover, RFID tags consist of cryptographic security features that require a high level of verification and authentication, making them a secure tracking option for businesses.

 Common types of RFID and their use cases

-There are quite a few different types of RFID tags designed for unique purposes.
 Let’s look at a brief description of each tag and its use case:

 1. Active RFID tags

-When a company needs to track real-time locations of various items they use active RFID tags.
-These are typically larger than passive RFID tags and can’t easily be torn off.
+When a company needs to track real-time locations of various items, they use active RFID tags.
+These are typically larger than passive RFID tags and canโ€™t easily be torn off.
 Companies need to train their employees to use complex software programs associated with them.
-There are two main types of active RFID tags:

 2. Passive RFID tags

 As compared to active RFID tags, these are less expensive and commonly used by companies for inventory management in retail.
 They are smaller in size and a preferred choice for small-scale items.
-There are two types of passive RFID tags:

-One of the downsides of passive RFID tags is that they don’t have a power source of their own and draw power from the RFID reader before data is transmitted.
+One of the downsides of passive RFID tags is that they donโ€™t have a power source of their own and draw power from the RFID reader before data is transmitted.

 3. Semi-passive RFID tags

-Also known as battery-assisted RFID tags, semi-passive RFID tags contain a battery but they do not transmit a signal like active RFID tags.
+Also known as battery-assisted RFID tags, semi-passive RFID tags contain a battery, but they do not transmit a signal like active RFID tags.
 To enable full reflection of the reader’s signal, the tag is only powered by the battery when a signal is received.
-A good example of semi-passive RFID tags is cold chain monitoring.
+A good example of semi-passive RFID tags is cold chain monitoring.ย ย

 4. Ultra-high frequency (UHF)

 These are most commonly considered as the supply chain frequency because of lower prices while still providing a good range, 300 MHz to 3 GHz, for item-level tracking and retail inventory control.
-Retailers mandate their suppliers provide the UHF RFID tags for every product and pallet.
-It reduces the need for manual inventory while hundreds of tags can be read at once.

 5. High frequency (HF)